imDanSable/SIM/README.md

 ## SIM Expandables and Expanders

-This part of the collection is my attempt to allow us to build our own sequencers in a modular manner at a level of detail that is well above using components like NAND and SR flip-flops, but open enough to build most linear sequences.
-To achieve this the components are wireless and the Expandables have intimate knowledge about its Expanders.
-The idea is that most sequencing concepts can be exposed per step, or channel.
+This part of the collection is my attempt to build new and existing sequencers in a modular manner at a level of detail that is well above using components like NAND and SR flip-flops, but open enough to build most linear sequencers.
+To achieve this, the components are often wireless, and the Expanders have intimate knowledge about the Expandables.
+The main goal in the design is to expose sequencing concepts per step, per channel and per type (gate or voltage) to break in and add logic on those levels.

 ### Expander principles